 When Babur reflected on this he realized that the wolf was smarter that he was.
 The wolf, he said, was not obsessed with a single objective.
 When he was unsuccessful he moved to another objective, while Babur himself was constantly obsessed with Samarkand.
 That is when Babur began look elsewhere to fulfill his desire to be a powerful king.
 He looked to India and established the Mughal dynasty.

-I think of Sanam who I interviewed last year (read here).
+I think of Sanam who I interviewed some years ago.
 Her terrible accident and its consequences meant that she had to give up her dream of being a vet.
 But she loved animals.
-So now she runs a very successful pet sitting business.
+So now she runs a very successful pet-sitting business.

-I think another lesson that I would take from the wolf would be to be open to making errors and constantly learning from them.
+Another lesson that I would take from the wolf would be to be open to making errors and constantly learning from them.
 I could write a book about the errors I’ve made in life.
 Some of them I kept repeating until I got the lesson from them.
 I learned and have stopped making the same errors.
-Now, I’m making new ones 😉
+Now, I just make new ones! 😉

 Do you believe it’s good to be flexible?